 The automation application must support cookies.

-1.2.3

-1.2.4 Internet Browser
+1.2.3 The OMAR-Online application uses software digital certificates for user authentication.
+The software digital certificate must be properly installed in the Netscape browser on the workstation used to access the OMAR-Online application.
+The software digital certificate provides authentication for all data submitted to OMAR-Online.

-The -Online application must be accessed via Netscape Navigator 4.5 through 4.78 (US Domestic 128 bit encryption).
+The -Online application must be accessed via Netscape Navigator versthrough 4.78 (US Domestic 128 bit encryption).

 1.3 Security Requirements